Charlton Heston: 1968–1976: Established star

 In 1971, he starred in the post-apocalyptic science-fiction film The Omega Man, which has received mixed critical reviews, but was popular, and has become a cult film in the years since release.
 It was also during this time he became a gun rights advocate.
 In 1972, Heston made his directorial debut and starred as Mark Antony in an adaptation of the William Shakespeare play he had performed earlier in his theater career, Antony and Cleopatra.
 Hildegarde Neil was Cleopatra and English actor Eric Porter was Ahenobarbus.
 After receiving scathing reviews, the film was never released to theaters and is rarely seen on television.

 His next film, Skyjacked (1972) was a hit.
 However The Call of the Wild (1972) was a flop, one of Heston's least favorite films.
-He quickly recovered with a string of box office hits: Soylent Green (1973), another dystopian science fiction film that has since achieved cult status; The Three Musketeers (1973), playing Cardinal Richelieu as part an all-star cast ensemble; two back-to-back disaster films, the hugely successful Earthquake (1974), and Airport 1975 (1974), also a success; and Midway (1976) a war film, also a box office hit.
+He quickly recovered with a string of box office hits: Soylent Green (1973), another dystopian science fiction film that has since achieved cult status; The Three Musketeers (1973), playing Cardinal Richelieu as part of an all-star cast ensemble; two back-to-back disaster films, the hugely successful Earthquake (1974), and Airport 1975 (1974), also a success; and Midway (1976) a war film, also a box office hit.